 My creative work has been supported by Tin House, Lighthouse Writers Workshop, the Unexpected Shape Community, the Dutch Foundation for Literature and the Amarte Foundation.
 I served on the jury of the J.M.A.
 Biesheuvelprijs, a bi-annual prize for the best short story collection in Dutch, and the European Literature Prize, which celebrates both authors and translators.
-Currently, I am on the jury of the Martinus Nijhoff Translation Prize, the largest prize for translators in the Netherlands.
+Currently, I serve on the jury of the Martinus Nijhoff Translation Prize, the largest prize for translators in the Netherlands.

 Photo by Wouter le Duc